 Most burglars come through a door.
 That’s how they got into my home.
 Besides locking your doors, you also should reinforce them.
 Normally, it only takes two strong kicks to breach a locked door.
 Strengthening your door takes a little time but won’t cost more than $50.

 First, upgrade to a Grade 1 deadbolt.
 Next, switch out the strike plate with a four-screw (or more) strike box and a new lip door strike plate with three-inch-long screws.
 If you don’t know what any of that means, don’t worry — we’ve got you covered.
 Check out our guide to upgrading the safety of your doors.

 Install a Smart Lock

 My husband never locks doors.
 Ever.
 I fixed the problem by purchasing smart locks that automatically lock when the door closes.
-If you have someone like my husband at home, take a look at our picks for the best smart locks and learn how to choose the best smart lock for your home.
+If you have someone like my husband at home, take a look at our picks for the best smart locks.

 Keep Your Curtains Closed